-Sick time may be accumulated up to 60 working days for regular full-time employees.
-Regular part-time employees may accumulate up to 60 working days at a pro-rated number of hours.
+Sick time may be accumulated up to 75 working days for regular full-time employees.
+Regular part-time employees may accumulate up to 75 working days at a pro-rated number of hours.
 When part or all of sick time is used, it begins to accumulate again at the rate of one day per month worked.
 Sick time granted beyond the amount accumulated will be without pay.
 However, upon approval of the supervisor, an advance against sick leave up to 10 working days may be granted.

-Before returning to work, a physician's statement may be required by a supervisor in any case exceeding three working days of absence or for frequently recurring absences
+Before returning to work, a physician's statement may be required for absences of three working days or more and for frequently recurring absences